Scorpi35/StockPrediction-SVM/README.md

 ###### Naive Bayes Classifier

     Naive Bayes Classifier will be used to determine weather a tweet is negative or positive.
+It uses an approach of conditional probability.